sass/sass-site/source/documentation/style-rules/declarations.md

     @include prefix(filter, grayscale(50%), moz webkit)
 {% endcodeExample %}

-{% markdown %}
 ## Nesting

 Many CSS properties start with the same prefix that acts as a kind of namespace.
 For example, `font-family`, `font-size`, and `font-weight` all start with `font-`.
 Sass makes this easier and less redundant by allowing property declarations to be nested.
 The outer property names are added to the inner, separated by a hyphen.
-{% endmarkdown %}

 {% codeExample 'nesting' %}
   .enlarge {